sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Text-Skills.md

 **The next step takes up to 10 minutes of processing to complete.**

-### Sample Request
+### Indexer Sample Request

 Before you make this REST call, remember to replace the service name and the admin key in the request below if your tool does not preserve the request header between calls.

 Also, provide the name of your indexer.
 You can reference it as ```demoindexer``` for the rest of this lab.